khaledk2/leb-beta/docs/installation/nginx.rst

 Running NGINX container
 =======================

 To run the container, the user first needs to set up the sub-folder in their own machine.
 The default NGINX configuration file, certs folder, and logs folder will be copied into this sub folder.
-This then gets binded to the directory "/home/nginx_user" in the container.
+This then gets bound to the directory "/home/nginx_user" in the container.
 The container is also currently saved under the name localenterobase/nginx:1.0.

 * The Docker container takes three different args (setup, test, run) detailed below.